Christian democracy: 19th century

-In the 1870s, Catholic political movements arose independently of the Catholic church to defend Catholic interests from the liberal states.
+In the 1870s, Catholic political movements arose independently of the Catholic Church to defend Catholic interests from the liberal states.
 In Europe, generally, the liberal states desired to wrestle control over the Catholic education system; however, in Germany and Italy, this was a direct attack against the church.
-The Catholic political movements specifically opposed liberal secularism and state control of education; the parties that came out of these movements include the Centre Party (Germany), the Catholic Party (Belgium), various catholic parties in the Netherlands, and the Christian Social Party (Austria).
-Initially, most of these parties accepted the anti-liberal beliefs of the catholic church at the time; many Catholics behind these movements believed all spheres of life should be regulated by religion.
-These movements were initially built by ultramontanes, were against the liberal view that church and state must be separated, and used the term "Christian Democracy" in opposition to liberal democracy.
-The Centre Party in Germany seems to be an exception to this trend in that they defended the Catholic church through an appeal to liberal freedoms and democracy.
+The Catholic political movements specifically opposed liberal secularism and state control of education; the parties that came out of these movements include the Centre Party (Germany), the Catholic Party (Belgium), various Catholic parties in the Netherlands, and the Christian Social Party (Austria).
+Initially, most of these parties accepted the anti-liberal beliefs of the Catholic Church at the time; many Catholics behind these movements believed all spheres of life should be regulated by religion.
+These movements were initially built by ultramontanes, were against the liberal view that church and state must be separated, and used the term "Christian democracy" in opposition to liberal democracy.
+The Centre Party in Germany seems to be an exception to this trend in that they defended the Catholic Church through an appeal to liberal freedoms and democracy.
 Additionally, the Centre Party, inspired by Ketteler, supported social legislation.

 Despite the thoroughly pro-Catholic position of these movements, the church itself resisted the movements, seeing them as a challenge to the church's control of the laity.
 Over time, the impact of electoral politics on these parties pushed them to be more accepting of liberal democracy.
-To form effective political coalitions, these parties evolved from Catholic parties to parties inspired by Christianity and turned to voters, not the Catholic church, for legitimacy.
+To form effective political coalitions, these parties evolved from Catholic parties to parties inspired by Christianity and turned to voters, not the Catholic Church, for legitimacy.
 During this time, the Catholic parties took an inter-class nature, such that they comprised trade unionists, landlords, industrialists, peasants, and artisans, which academics have linked to the notion of popularism.

 Protestant confessional politics was more wide and varied.
 The most significant movement was in the Netherlands, where Reformed, neo-Calvinist Protestants founded the Anti-Revolutionary Party.
 Similarly to the Catholics, this party was formed out of similar concerns with liberal control of education.
 The party was against the ideas of the French revolution, and its founder, Abraham Kuyper, held that the government derived its authority from God, not from the people.
-However, Kuyper and the anti-revolutionary party did support organic democratic representation and promoted universal household suffrage.
-In Germany, this element came from the Lutheran Adolf Stocker, who established the Christian Social Party, and those who followed him.
+However, Kuyper and the Anti-Revolutionary Party did support organic democratic representation and promoted universal household suffrage.
+In Germany, this element came from the Lutheran Adolf Stoecker, who established the Christian Social Party, and those who followed him.
 The Christian social movement aimed to challenge Marxist socialism, so Stoecker supported pro-worker economic policies to win over the working class.
 However, when this failed, Stoecker turned to anti-Semitism.
 In Switzerland, Stoecker and his fellow allies generated some interest in Protestant political organization, but Protestants largely accepted the predominance of liberalism, so there was only minor growth of a Protestant political movement.